The History Of eCommerce & Its Evolution – A Timeline

-- Etsy was launched in 2005 to enable small and medium scale retailers to sell goods online.
-In 2009, Jack Dorsey and Jim McKelvey launched
+Etsy was launched in 2005 to enable small and medium-scale retailers to sell goods online.

-- BigCommerce was launched by Eddie Machaalani and Mitchell Harper as an online storefront platform.
+2005: Eddie Machaalani and Mitchell Harper launched BigCommerce as an online storefront platform.

-The years experienced huge development in the sphere of eCommerce, such as:
+The years experienced massive development in the sphere of eCommerce, such as:

 2017 to present